hydal/hubot-deploy/README.md

 # Hubot Deploy
-Giving Hubot the ability to deploy your repos on the fly!
+Giving Hubot the ability to deploy your repos on the fly to PaaS providers!

 [![Dependency Status](https://david-dm.org/boxxenapp/hubot-deploy.svg)](https://david-dm.org/boxxenapp/hubot-deploy)